 Please tell me about the research you’re currently doing in Dr. Greengard’s lab.
 What is the nature of the research?
 What are you targeting?

-What results have you discovered thus far from your research, or what do you expect to find?
+What have you learned thus far from your research?

 What impact might your work have on Alzheimer’s diagnosis or treatment in the future?

-What directions can you see your work taking in the future?
+What directions can you see your work taking from here?

 Dr. Jean-Pierre Roussarie: We still need to refine our understanding of the vulnerability of specific brain regions in Alzheimer’s disease.
 Once we find the proteins responsible for vulnerability, the next step is to find drugs that target these proteins.
 Given the decades of experience of the Greengard lab and the great expertise of its scientists, I am very hopeful that we will achieve our goals.